Francesco Bronzino

 ---|---|

-Sep 10, 2023 | Our work on developing a new way to generate high-fidelity network traffic traces has been accepted and will appear at ACM HotNets 2023.
-Congrats to Chase for the great work! |
+Sep 13, 2025 | Our work developing JITI, a model serving system to support fast and accurate network traffic inference pipelines, has been accepted at ACM CoNEXT 2025.
+Congrats to Chase for leading this work! |

 Selected publications